Mara Creek Beach

 Natural Attractions

-Mara Creek lies about halfway down Angourie Back Beach, on the way to One Man’s.
+Mara Creek, northern NSW, lies about halfway down Angourie Back Beach, on the way to One Man’s.

 And where this tea pours endlessly into the ocean at Mara Creek, there’s almost always a bunch of birds having a civilised tea party.
 Silver Gulls and Little Terns mostly, with a pair of Sooty Oyster catchers hanging out on the fringe, unsure whether or not they’ve been invited, and fretting accordingly.